CoelestiaSeqor/osTicket-prereqs/README.md

    - Double-click "PHP Manager".
 - Click "Enable or disable an extension" and enable the following extensions: php_imap.dll, php_intl.dll, php_opcache.dll.
    - You can filter the extensions to make it easier to find the ones listed.
-- Refresh the osTicket site in your browser to observe the changes.

 </p>
 <p>